PLAN YOUR VISIT

 Are there physical distancing guidelines?

-Physical distancing is required.
+Physical distancing is recommended.
 Please pay attention to physical distance between you and other visitors and staff.
 Keep your group together and remain six feet away from others.

 Do I need to get tickets in advance?

-Online advance ticket purchase is strongly encouraged, but a limited number of tickets will be available for purchase onsite.
+Save $3 when you purchase tickets online at least one day in advance of your visit.
+Admission increases if you wait until the day of your visit to purchase tickets online or onsite.
 General Admission and Special Exhibition tickets are released online the first Thursday of every month on a rolling basis.

 Is there a time limit for visits?